Lebus004/CarRental/README.md

 # CarRental_FHNW

-CarRental_FHNW is a minimal Reference Project for car rental management, serving as a template for students in Internet Technologies.
+CarRental_FHNW is a project for car rental management.
-**🚧: This is a template project.
-Adapt the documentation and code according to your use case.
-Remove all comments marked with "🚧:" before final submission.**

 ---